Lukeskaiwalker/Shelly-Plus1-ESPHome/README.md

 There where discussing a similar problem with a single core esp 32 board.
 With this added to my config file i created a new .bin and started uploading, after rebooting the first sings of life started to appear.
 The Shelly started up successfully and connected to the wifi.
 Now i just needed to figure out where every thing was connected to.

 # Pin Out
-The on board LED seemed to be on GPIO 0, the rely on GPIO 26 and the switch input on GPIO 4.
-The only thing i couldn’t figure out was the onboard button but i figured i wouldn’t need it anyways.
+The on board LED seemed to be on GPIO 0, the relay on GPIO 26 and the switch input on GPIO 4.
+After some time i also figured out the GPIO pin for the small button on back.
+It is GPIO 25.
+And maybe i now found also some aditional information on the esphome-devices.com site.

 # Conclusion
 So i hope this small post helps anyone who also wants to flash ESP Home firmware to an Shelly +1 and not wants to use the newly developed features and everything else that comes with the new Shelly.